 A will before and after treatment

 For the re-packaging and storage of the wills, individual enclosures were the desired format.
 However, the cost and increased shelf space required rendered this option prohibitive.
 It was therefore decided that the wills would be opened out to their original folio format, then, fifty at a time, put into 650 micron acid-free boxboard enclosures.
 These folders were then placed in groups of eight into substantial archive boxes.
-With help from several volunteers, the re-packaging has been completed, while conservation work and digitisation continue.

 Wills re-packed after treatment